 • Discuss Overlay Requirements -This writer stated that the preliminary tax rate had been set by DRA.
 The preliminary rate for 2019 without using any unrestricted fund balance and using \$100,000 for overlay is \$22.29.
 After a brief discussion, a motion was made by Selectman Mason, seconded by Chairman Poirier to use \$300,000 from unrestricted fund balance to offset taxes and \$100,000 in overlay to bring the preliminary tax rate to \$21.54.
+The Board voted unanimously to approve the motion.
 This writer will submit this information to DRA in hopes of having a final tax rate at the beginning of the week.
 Selectman Farnum commented that there was an increase in appropriations of approximately \$230,000.